EMBRYOPSIDA Pirani & Prado

 Several lines of molecular evidence suggest that there may have been rapid diversification within Grevilleoideae (Hoot & Douglas 1998).
 The stem age of the very largely Australian Banksieae is estimated at (94.9-)87.9(-80.9) Ma (Barker et al. 2007b, q.v. for other ages).
-Banksia itself may be ca 60.8 Ma old, the crown group (56.9-)44.5(-36.6) Ma (He et al. 2011).
+Banksia itself may be ca 60.8 Ma old, the crown group being (56.9-)44.5(-36.6) Ma; serotiny here is coeval with the origin of the genus (He et al. 2011).
 More recent diversification within Banksia may have been instigated by vicariance events such as the aridification of the Nullarbor Plain some 14-13 Ma which led to the separation of what became eastern and western clades (Crisp & Cook 2007; see also Ladiges et al. 2012).
 However, although Banksia is diverse in areas with Mediterranean climates, it does not seem to have undergone particularly rapid speciation, rather, unexceptionable rates over a long period of time may have resulted in the numbers it has (Cardillo & Pratt 2013).
 Crown group Hakea s. str. (ca 150 species) may be as young as (14.0-)9.6(-6.4) Ma (Mast et al. 2012, see also 2009), although Lamont et al. (2016a) suggested an age of around 14 Ma while Hanley et al. (2008) and especially Mast et al. (2015) suggested ages in excess of 20 Ma.
 The origin of this clade may be in southwest Australia, and there may have been around twelve west to east movements in the clade, indeed, it has been estimated that there have been around 47 shifts from one biome to another, a remarkably high number when compared with other Mediterranean taxa, including Banksia and Protea (Cardillo et al. 2017; Skeels & Cardillo 2017); one could argue that phylogenetic niche conservatism is an alien concept here.
 Interestingly, leaf fossils of Eocene-Miocene Persoonioideae-Persoonieae are hypostomatic, while most extant species are amphistomatous, the plants then probably growing in more open habitats - and perhaps in communities unlike those in which Persoonieae are now generally found (Carpenter et al. 2017).